 In 2006, Robert De Niro received Italian citizenship, despite opposition by the Sons of Italy.

-In 2006, the trust owning Robert De Niro's Gardiner estate sued the town to reduce its property tax assessment, arguing that $6 million was too high.
+In 2006, the trust owning Robert De Niro's Gardiner estate sued the town to reduce its property tax assessment.
+The town won in State Supreme Court.

-In 2007, Robert De Niro's sole project was Matthew Vaughn's *Stardust*, a fantasy adventure film based on Neil Gaiman's novel.
-De Niro played Captain Shakespeare.
+In 2007, Robert De Niro's sole project was "Stardust", a fantasy adventure, where he played Captain Shakespeare.

-In 2009, Robert De Niro was announced as one of the Kennedy Center Honorees, with Martin Scorsese and Meryl Streep honoring him at the event.
+In 2009, Robert De Niro was announced as one of the Kennedy Center Honorees.
+Martin Scorsese and Meryl Streep honored him at the event.

-In 2009, Robert De Niro's collection of film-related materials at the Harry Ransom Center opened to the public.
+In 2009, Robert De Niro's collection of film-related materials opened to the public at the Harry Ransom Center.

 In December 2011, Robert De Niro and Grace Hightower's daughter, Helen, was born via surrogate.

-In 2011, Robert De Niro traveled to France for the Cannes Film Festival despite previously stating he would not return to France.
+In 2011, Robert De Niro attended the Cannes Film Festival, despite previously stating he would not return to France following questioning by French police in 1998.

-In 2012, Robert De Niro appeared in Silver Linings Playbook as the father of Pat Solatano and served as an executive producer for the television series NYC 22.
+In 2012, Robert De Niro appeared in the David O. Russell film, Silver Linings Playbook, playing the father of Pat Solatano.
+The film was both a critical and commercial success, receiving eight Academy Award nominations.
+Also in 2012, De Niro served as an executive producer for the television series NYC 22.

 In 2012, Robert De Niro joined the anti-fracking campaign Artists Against Fracking.

-In 2013, Robert De Niro attended Israeli President Shimon Peres's 90th birthday celebration and the Israeli Presidential conference, praising Peres.
+In 2013, Robert De Niro attended Israeli President Shimon Peres's 90th birthday celebration and the Israeli Presidential conference, praising Peres as "a great person, [and] a great statesman."

-In 2013, Robert De Niro starred in The Big Wedding, Killing Season, and The Family, which received negative responses, and Last Vegas, which garnered some respectable reviews.
-Additionally, he starred in Grudge Match with Sylvester Stallone and The Bag Man.
+In 2013, Robert De Niro starred in The Big Wedding, Killing Season, and The Family, all of which received negative reviews.
+His 2013 film Last Vegas received more respectable reviews.
+He also starred in Grudge Match opposite Sylvester Stallone.

 In 2014, Robert De Niro and Grace Hightower moved into a 6,000-square-foot apartment at 15 Central Park West.

-In 2014, Robert De Niro appeared in Remembering the Artist Robert De Niro Sr., a documentary about his father, which aired on HBO.
+In 2014, Robert De Niro appeared in a documentary about his father, Robert De Niro Sr., titled Remembering the Artist Robert De Niro Sr. The documentary aired on HBO.

-In 2014, the trust's lawyers appealed the 2006 decision regarding the property tax assessment of Robert De Niro's Gardiner estate, leading to public outcry and De Niro withdrawing the suit and reimbursing the town's legal bills.
+In 2014, the trust's lawyers appealed the 2006 decision.
+After negative publicity, De Niro directed his lawyer to withdraw the suit and reimburse the town's legal bills.

-In 2015, Robert De Niro appeared in two short films: Scorsese's The Audition and JR's Ellis.
-He also starred in Heist and the biographical drama Joy.
+In 2015, Robert De Niro appeared in two short films, Scorsese's The Audition and JR's Ellis.
+He also starred in Heist and Joy.
+Joy received generally mixed reviews.

-In 2016, Robert De Niro attended the annual celebrity gala for the Friends of the Israel Defense Forces at the Beverly Hilton in Los Angeles, where the event successfully raised $38 million for the organization.
+In 2016, Robert De Niro attended an annual celebrity gala for the Friends of the Israel Defense Forces at the Beverly Hilton in Los Angeles.
+The event raised $38 million for the organization.

-In 2016, Robert De Niro co-starred in Dirty Grandpa, appeared in Hands of Stone, and his last release of the year was The Comedian, which premiered at the AFI Fest.
+In 2016, Robert De Niro co-starred in Dirty Grandpa, which received a polarized reception.
+He also appeared in Hands of Stone and The Comedian.

-In 2016, Robert De Niro initially defended the inclusion of the controversial documentary 'Vaxxed' at the Tribeca Film Festival, citing his personal experience with his autistic son, Elliot, as the reason for his interest.
-However, the film was later withdrawn from the festival schedule after consultations with festival organizers and the scientific community.
+In 2016, Robert De Niro initially defended the inclusion of the controversial documentary "Vaxxed" at the Tribeca Film Festival due to his personal experience with his autistic son, Elliot.
+However, the film was later withdrawn from the schedule after consultation with festival organizers and the scientific community.

 In 2016, Robert De Niro received the Presidential Medal of Freedom from President Barack Obama.

-In February 2017, Robert De Niro participated in a joint presentation with Robert F. Kennedy Jr. to discuss their concerns regarding vaccine safety.
-De Niro clarified that he is not anti-vaccination but questions the efficacy of vaccines.
+In February 2017, Robert De Niro participated in a joint presentation with Robert F. Kennedy Jr. to discuss concerns about vaccine safety, though De Niro clarified he is not anti-vaccination but questions their efficacy.

-In 2017, Robert De Niro starred as Bernie Madoff in Barry Levinson's HBO film The Wizard of Lies, earning him critical praise and an Emmy nomination.
+In 2017, Robert De Niro starred as Bernie Madoff in Barry Levinson's HBO film The Wizard of Lies.
+His performance earned him critical praise and a Primetime Emmy Award nomination.

-In October 2018, Robert De Niro was targeted with an explosive device found at the Tribeca Grill in Manhattan, where his production company is located.
+In October 2018, Robert De Niro was targeted by an explosive device which was found at the Tribeca Grill in Manhattan, where his production company is housed.
 Similar devices were sent to other high-profile politicians.

 In 2018, Robert De Niro and Grace Hightower separated after 20 years of marriage.